tltyogg/1mwtt-python/week-3/hackathon/1mwtt-seo.md

 This section should be the main focus of the content creation through the website, Facebook page and other on and offline areas.
 Refer new women to the intro courses and then allow them to build on their experience through career enrichment topics.

 __Create a mentor program for new programmers__

-- App creation workshop
+- App creation workshops
-- Volunteer opportunities
+  - Help women gain real world experience through contributing to open source projects

-- Build off of the Grace Hopper program
+- Volunteer opportunities within 1MWTT

-- Internship/apprentice training opportunities
+- Internship/apprentice training opportunities within 1MWTT as well as in partner organizations

 ---